Cable Car Lines in Other California Cities

 The Los Angeles Cable Railway/Pacific Railway lost money for all concerned.
 Hellman continued to be a successful bank executive.
 He was also president of Wells Fargo Bank.
 Crank was bitter about the Consolidated's efforts to ruin the company.
 Holmes, one of the pioneers who spread cable cars beyond San Francisco, was ruined.

-Scientific American described the Los Angeles Cable Railway in an article in its 10-Oct-1891 issue.
+LA Cable viaduct Scientific American Supplement described the Los Angeles Cable Railway in an article in its 10-Oct-1891 issue.
+March, 2019 Picture of the Month.

 Downey & South Workman Downey & South Workman powerhouse in 1894.
 (Source: Sanborn Fire Insurance Maps, Los Angeles, 1894, Vol 1, Sheet 35b).